TrickBit/acso-patchmaker/README.md

 What goes on in here is basically:

-download kernel source - put it in (see the source)
+download kernel source - put it in tarballs_dir (see the source) and while you're there fix up patch_dir to point where you need it

-  tarballs_dir="~/dev/acso-iommu/patching/KernelSource"  <--- change these to suit your environment patch_dir="~/dev/acso-iommu/patching/PatchFiles"       <---
+  tarballs_dir="your kernel source(s) live here"
+  patch_dir="your patch files will be put here"

 run the script and you'll end upt with a patchfile THAT YOU SHOULD REVIEW BEFORE APPLYING